leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

   }`.
 - **Trait:** implements `TextProcessor<Output = f32>`; returns scalar raw depth
   (expected steps or mapped mid-bin).
-- **Tokenization:** performed in Rust with a pinned vocabulary; deterministic and locale-safe.
+- **Tokenization:** handled in Rust with a pinned vocabulary, keeping the pipeline deterministic and locale-safe.
 - **Runtime pinning:** the `ort` crate is fixed to the `2.0.x` series (bundling ONNX Runtime 1.22, which supports the opset 17 graph), ensuring the shipped runtime matches the opset required by the artefacts.